lovistovis/nixos-conf/README.md

 # Personal NixOS Config

-Per device settings in hosts dir.
+Minimal i3 session focused on tmux utilites and functional shortcuts.
+Per device settings get loaded from the hosts directory depending on the hostname set in configuration.nix.

+### Important
+Remember to symlink `configuration.nix` to `/etc/nixos/configuration.nix`